cdbrkfxrpt/magritte/README.md

 > An implementation of a logic-based time series analysis approach.

-As self declared, magritte is not a pipeline (at least no in the canonical sense), even though a visualization would clearly look like one.
+As self declared, magritte is not a pipeline (at least not in the canonical sense), even though a visualization would clearly look like one.
 It is asynchronous on all paths, and it takes care of everything from data acquisition to storing results in an easy-to-visualize manner.